DataDog/documentation/content/en/network_performance_monitoring/installation.md

 ### Windows systems

-Data collection for Windows systems is done using a Microsoft-certified Windows driver, which is now available in public beta for versions 2016 or later.
+Data collection for Windows systems is now available in public beta for versions 2016 or later.
 Note that the driver currently monitors Windows hosts only, and not Windows containers.
 DNS metric collection is not currently supported for Windows systems.

 To enable network performance monitoring with the Windows driver:

 1. Install [this custom build][9] of the Datadog Agent
-2. Edit `/etc/datadog-agent/system-probe.yaml` to set the enable flag to `true`:
+2. Edit `c:\ProgramData\Datadog\system-proe.yaml` to set the enable flag to `true`:

     ```yaml
     system_probe_config